enel-gdh-educational/katacoda-scenarios/version-control/multi-branching/05-checkout2_answer.md

 *Hint: check the commit history.*
 `git log --oneline`{{execute}}

 No worries!
-You can recover the *installation.txt* file from the `installation` branch with:
-`git checkout installation installation.txt`{{execute}}
+You can recover the *installation.txt* file from another branch with `git checkout installation installation.txt`{{execute}}

-Now, stage and commit the change:
+Now, stage and commit the change
 `git add installation.txt`{{execute}}
 `git commit -m "Installation.txt recovered from installation branch"`{{execute}}